Spanish IV Honors

-Grades: For each 6 weeks students will earn points in the following categories: chapter tests, quizzes, homework, class work, projects, use of Spanish, and computer lab work.
+Grades: For each 6 weeks students will earn points in the following categories: chapter tests, quizzes, homework, class work, projects, Community Connections, participation, and computer lab work.

 *Unannounced or Pop Quizzes will be given on occasion.
 These will be short, two or three problem quizzes that may be given during either the last or the first 5-10 minutes of a class period.
 Each quiz will include material covered in class up to that point, with particular emphasis on material covered on the most recent homework assignment.
 There will be no make-up on pop quizzes.